kk1111-cloud/Nutkin/README.md

 - A cleaned and processed AnnData object ready for Nutkin analysis

 **Optional outputs**
-- Scree plot (`--save_scree_plot`): Shows the variance explained by each principal component
+- Scree plot (`--run_pca`): Shows the variance explained by each principal component
-- Embedding plots (`--save_embedding_plot`): UMAP, PHATE, or den-SNE visualizations for exploratory analysis
+- Embedding plot (`--run_embedding`): UMAP, PHATE, or den-SNE visualizations for exploratory analysis

 ### Step 2: Nutkin main analysis